How to select instant3Dhub-Geometry with LineTraces

 {

-// Early return, because the ray is completely inside the clipped space
+// The ray lies completely inside the clipped space – nothing to select.

 return;